celery/celery/docs/contributing.rst

         from __future__ import absolute_import

-    * If the module uses the with statement and must be compatible with Python 2.5 (celery is not) then it must also enable that::
+    * If the module uses the :keyword:`with` statement and must be compatible with Python 2.5 (celery is not) then it must also enable that::

         from __future__ import with_statement